sirosen/globus-sdk-python/docs/services/search.rst

 Helper Objects
 --------------

+Note that you should not use
+:class:`SearchQueryBase <globus_sdk.services.search.data.SearchQueryBase>` directly,
-Note that you should not use ``SearchQueryBase`` directly, and it is not importable from the top level of the SDK.
+and it is not importable from the top level of the SDK.
 It is included in documentation only to document the methods it provides to its subclasses.

 .. autoclass:: globus_sdk.services.search.data.SearchQueryBase
    :members:
    :show-inheritance:

-.. autoclass:: globus_sdk.SearchQuery
+.. autoclass:: SearchQuery
    :members:
    :show-inheritance:

-.. autoclass:: globus_sdk.SearchScrollQuery
+.. autoclass:: SearchScrollQuery
    :members:
    :show-inheritance:

 Client Errors
 -------------

-When an error occurs, a ``SearchClient`` will raise this specialized type of error, rather than a generic ``GlobusAPIError``.
+When an error occurs, a :class:`SearchClient` will raise this specialized type of error, rather than a generic :class:`GlobusAPIError`.

-.. autoclass:: globus_sdk.SearchAPIError
+.. autoclass:: SearchAPIError
    :members:
    :show-inheritance: